How to calculate the total cost of ownership for a car

 Driving miles and gas costs

-The cost of fuel can vary quite a bit depending on where you call home.
-According to data from the American Automobile Association, Washington residents currently pay the most for gas, averaging $4.97 a gallon as of spring 2023.
+The cost of fuel varies greatly by location; according to data from the American Automobile Association, California residents currently pay the most for gas, averaging $4.61 a gallon for regular as of October 2024.

-Over a year, $1 a gallon adds up; you may pay hundreds if not thousands of dollars more for gas.
-Gas prices are only one factor in your annual cost of gasoline.
+Over a year, $1 a gallon adds up; you may pay hundreds, if not thousands, more for gas.
+Gas prices are only one factor in the annual cost of gasoline.
 Your car's gas mileage and how much you drive also play a role.

-We calculated a state average for gas costs each year using an average mpg and the average number of miles driven in each state.
+We calculated a state average for gas costs each year using the average number of miles driven in each state and average miles per gallon.

 Here are each state's average regular gas prices, average miles per gallon, and average number of miles driven annually: